 Lastly, this is a great time to tell your tot (and remind yourself) that everybody’s different, both in how they look and how they act — and that those differences should be at least respected and at best celebrated.
 Teaching children about tolerance helps them develop self-esteem (I accept you for who you are, therefore you accept me) and empathy.

 Parents at St Osmunds Preschool ...Facebook closed group

 St Osmund’s Preschool is proud to say that we have remained open during these difficult times.
-Our preschool has remained open for key workers children over the past few weeks, including the Easter half term, and our preschool will remain open.
+Our preschool has remained open for key workers children over the past few months, and our preschool will remain open.

 However, as a charity organisation we would greatly appreciate a donation.
 As during this lockdown the preschool had experienced significant lack of financial support .
 Due to this, the survival of the preschool post-lockdown is dependant on our fundraising activities and the generosity of our parents.
 If you would like to give a donation to the preschool then you can do so by bank transfer, any amount will be received with a great deal of gratitude.